HS2 and the City Council

 The main point of co-ordination at the West Midlands level is through regular meetings between HS2 Ltd and the City Council, which other organisations such as Centro also attend.

-There are working groups specifically set up to co-ordinate activity around the two stations – the Interchange Station Group chaired by Solihull, and the Birmingham City Station Group chaired by the City Council.
+There are working groups specifically set up to co-ordinate activity around the two stations – the Interchange Station Group chaired by Solihull, and the Birmingham Curzon Station Group chaired by the City Council.

 For more information please visit our HS2 Ltd Engagement page.

 The City Council is a Statutory consultee and as such we respond formally to all HS2 consultations.
 We’re expecting to be responding to further consultations in future.

 For more information please visit the HS2 Consultations page.

 Maximising the benefits and improving local transport networks